akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `Matrix`: a 4x4 array of floats for a matrix.
 Each inner array is a column of the matrix.
 * `children`: an array of child nodes.
 Each element is an object with the following elements:
 	* `type`: the name of the node type.
-	* `data`: the data for the node.
+	* Remaining members depend on the value of `nodeType`.

 ## Reference Node

-Reference nodes have the type name "ReferenceNode" and references an existing node by name.
-The `data` element is simply the string name of the node.
+Reference nodes have the type name "ReferenceNode" and contains the following members:

+* `ref`: string name of the node that's referenced.

 # Scene